haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 This will create the `HADDOCK3-antibody-antigen` directory with all necessary data and scripts and job examples ready for submission to the batch system.

-HADDOCK3 has been pre-installed.
-To activate the HADDOCK3 environment type:
+HADDOCK3 is part of the standard software supported on discoverer.
+To activate the HADDOCK3 environment load the following modules:

 <a class="prompt prompt-cmd">
-source /valhalla/projects/school-01/HADDOCK/haddock3/.venv/bin/activate
+module load python/3/3.12<br>
+module load haddock3/2025.5.0
 </a>

 You can then test that `haddock3` is indeed accessible with: